andanteproject/shared-query-builder/README.md

 //       AND b.name = 'Building A'
 ```

-You are probably thinking: **why don't we achieve the same result like this**? (keep in mind that avoid to perform
+You are probably thinking: **why don't we achieve the same result with the following, more common, way**? (keep in mind that avoid to perform
 unecessary joins is still a requirement)

 ```php